rumps/rump-scripts-test/README.md

 This module adds the following tasks:
 - `rump:scripts:test` will process and execute tests with Karma.
 For more information on source path see `rump.configure()` below.
-This task is also added to the `rump:build` task for single builds as well as the `rump:watch` task for continuous builds.
+This task is also added to the `rump:test` task for a single run test as well as the `rump:test:watch` task for continuous test runs.
 - `rump:info:scripts:test` will display information on what this specific module does, specifically the source path as well as what tests would run.
   This task is also added to the `rump:info` task.